rwxrob/cmdtab/README.md

   completion API (despite the many references to Bash, which dominates currently).
-As long as any shell completion implementation sets an environment variable containing the full line to be completed package `cmd` will always be able to sense completion context and perform.
+As long as any shell completion implementation sets an environment variable containing the full line to be completed package `cmdtab` will always be able to sense completion context and perform.
   This puts the completion logic safely embedded into the command that needs the completion and exposes as little dependency on shell completion methods as possible.